 - 8.1.1 In the event the Board acts in a manner contrary to a recommendation by the MEC, the matter may (at the request of the MEC) be submitted to a joint conference committee composed of the officers of the medical staff and an equal number of members of the Board for review and recommendation to the full the Board.
-The committee will submit its recommendation to the Board within thirty (30) days of its meeting. - 8.1.2 The chair of the Board or the president of the medical staff may call for a joint conference as described above at any time and for any reason in order to seek direct input from the medical staff leaders, clarify any issue, or relay information directly to medical staff leaders. - 8.1.3 Any conflict between the medical staff and the Executive Committee will be resolved using the mechanisms noted in Sections 2.7.3 and 2.7.4 of Part I of these bylaws
+The committee will submit its recommendation to the Board within thirty (30) days of its meeting. - 8.1.2 The chair of the Board or the president of the medical staff may call for a joint conference as described above at any time and for any reason in order to seek direct input from the medical staff leaders, clarify any issue, or relay information directly to medical staff leaders.

-MEDICAL STAFF BYLAWS Page 17
+MEDICAL STAFF BYLAWS Page 15